 Bounce rate is a metric you'll see time and time again.
 It's one that should generally be taken with a pinch of salt, but it is definitely worth considering when it comes to your landing page engagement.

 If people are leaving your new page which is tailored to push them further down the funnel, you need to consider why that might be.
 Were they simply not ready to commit to a purchase?
 Are you targeting the wrong people?
 Or is there more you could do to improve the page?
 Check metrics like time on page and average sessions duration for a wider overview of visitor engagement too.

 Landing page testing

 If engagement or conversions aren't as high as you'd like, landing page testing can help you identify ways to improve your conversion rate.
-Running an A/B test allows you to present users with two versions of the same page, with a slight variation, to see which performs better.
+A/B testing your website allows you to present users with two versions of the same page, with a slight variation, to see which performs better.
 You could try testing the CTA, content, header image, button colours and more - the possibilities are endless.